Best Neighborhoods in The Bronx For Families

-Moving to the Bronx gives you a whole lot of opportunities whether you are a young professional, have a growing family, or are looking for a quieter community.
+Moving to the Bronx gives you a whole lot of opportunities, whether you are a young professional, have a growing family, or are looking for a quieter community.
 The city is brimming with rich culture and history.
-And finding the best neighborhoods in the Bronx should be on your list if you are planning to make a move here.
+Finding the best neighborhoods in the Bronx should be on your list if you are planning to make a move here.

 Factors to Consider While Selecting the Best Neighborhood in the Bronx.